Miss Diva 2020: Selection of participants

 Twenty delegates would be selected to compete in the grand finale.
 Among them, thirteen participants were selected from various rounds of city audition.
 Five finalists were selected through Campus Princess 2019 auditions.

 The winner of Miss North-East Diva, a regional contest conducted by the Miss India Organization, for aspirants from the Northeast India gets direct entry in the Top 20.
 This competition was won by Malashya Kashyap.
-One delegate got a Wildcard entry, whose winner was decided on the basis of public vote.
-Vaishnavi Ganesh won the Wild Card entry.

 City Finalists

 Following are the finalists selected in auditions conducted at various cities of India.
 They would be further shortlisted and finalized as the contestants of Liva Miss Diva 2020 pageant.
 Few delegates selected by the Miss India Organization competed in the Wildcard round in Mumbai.
 The winner of this round would be selected with a combination of public voting & internal jury members.